phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 This option is used for refreshing the stored OpenBenchmarking.org repostory information and other data.
 The Phoronix Test Suite will automatically refresh this data every three days or when other thresholds are exceeded, but this command can be used to manually refresh/updates the data.
 #### openbenchmarking-repositories
 This option will list the OpenBenchmarking.org repositories currently linked to this Phoronix Test Suite client instance.
+#### openbenchmarking-uploads
+This option will list any recent test result uploads from the system's IP address to OpenBenchmarking.org.
 #### upload-result  [Test Result]
 This option is used for uploading a test result to OpenBenchmarking.org.
 #### upload-test-profile